Observable criterion for collective entanglement in Boson-lattice system: Abstract

 \section{Abstract}

-Cold atoms in optical lattice represent a quantum system of fundamental importance as they enable the study of many-body physics in a controllable way.
-It is thus essential to develop theoretical and experimental tools to explore quantum correlation in such systems to advance our understanding of many-body interactions.
-While previous works have identified some profound aspects of quantum entanglement via e.g. entanglement entropy, there exists a critical demand to have an experimentally accessible tool to investigate many-body quantum entanglement in a broad context.
-We present an entanglement criterion characterizing collective entanglement among lattice sites and enabling experimental observation readily.
-Our criterion witnesses phase transitions such as Mott insulator--superfluid and Mott insulator--charge density wave transitions in a measurable way and can be experimentally tested via Raman scattering or time-of-flight expansion approach thus within the reach of current technology.
+An optical lattice with cold trapped atoms represents a quantum system of fundamental importance as it enables the study of quantum many-body system in a controllable way.
+It is thus necessary to develop theoretical and experimental tools to explore quantum correlation in such systems to advance our understanding of many-body physics.
+While previous works have identified some profound aspects of quantum entanglement using e.g. entanglement entropy, there exists a critical demand to have an experimentally accessible tool to investigate many-body quantum entanglement in a broad context.
+We present an entanglement criterion characterizing collective entanglement in Boson lattice systems and enabling experimental observation readily.
+On applying our approach to the extended Bose-Hubbard model, we show that our criterion witnesses phase transitions such as Mott insulator--superfluid and Mott insulator--charge density wave transitions.
+Remarkably, it also makes it possible to detect multipartite entanglement among boson lattice sites in a rigorous sense.
+Our criterion can be experimentally tested via Raman scattering or time-of-flight methods, which are within the reach of current technology.